NEPI for Oregon UAS Accelerator Cohort 2026

 NEPI acts as the integration and orchestration layer between sensors, onboard computing, AI models, and mission logic.
 It sits alongside your existing flight stack and payload software, handling data flow, automation, and edge AI execution without forcing you to redesign your system.

-Do we have to commit to NEPI long term to use it in the accelerator?
+Do you have to commit to NEPI long term?

-No. NEPI is provided as a tool to accelerate development during the cohort, not a lock-in requirement.
+No. NEPI is provided as a tool to accelerate all parts of a teams solution development with no lock-in requirement.
 Teams can use it where it adds value and disengage or extend it after the program based on their own roadmap.

 Can we run edge AI onboard, or is this just data collection?